abr/neurorobotics-2020/README.rst

 Nengo and low-powered AI hardware for robust, embedded control
 ***********

+***This branch is a WIP updating to mujoco-viewer.

 This repository is supplementary material for the paper 'Nengo and low-powered AI hardware for robust, embedded control'.
 The code for running the examples is provided here, as well as the scripts for regenerating the data analysis in Figure 2.